matthieucan/docker1090/README.md

 ## Hardware

-This is made for Raspberry Pi coupled to an RTL-SDR antenna.
-It should work on all versions of the board.
+This is made for Raspberry Pi, coupled to an RTL-SDR antenna.
+It should work with all versions of the board.

 If you want to run this on another architecture, you will probaly have to replace instances of `arm-linux-gnueabihf` in `dump1090/Dockerfile` with the